Akhilkhandelwal15/Git-Learning/readme.md

 # additonal commands and description

 git reflog:
-Shows a history of all changes to HEAD — even if you've moved branches or deleted commits.
+Shows a history of all changes to HEAD — even if you have moved branches or deleted commits.
 Think of it like a "Git undo history".

 git restore <file_name>: